 In family law mediation sessions, you and your former partner sit around a table (or occasionally in separate rooms) to discuss matters with the help of a neutral third party, the mediator.

 You decide the issues for discussion in mediation, which often focus on divorce and separation, financial issues and dealing with arrangements or disputes relating to children.
 The mediator helps to facilitate the process and guide the discussions, but the decisions about the outcomes are yours.
 The mediator can give legal information, but not legal advice, they will refer you to your individual solicitor for advice, which works in tandem with the mediation process.

 Mediation is a flexible and bespoke process which will move at your pace, with as many sessions as you require.
 It is completely voluntary, and you are free to withdraw at any time.

 Once one of you has contacted us, we will arrange individual initial appointments with each of you.
 We will send you an Agreement to Mediate and the Mediation Preliminary Information Form before your individual appointments.

-Our Resolution-accredited family law mediator offers a fixed price initial individual meeting to explain more about the mediation process and answer any questions you may have.
+Our Law Society-accredited family law mediators offer an initial individual meeting to explain more about the mediation process and answer any questions you may have.
 If family mediation services are suitable and both of you wish to proceed, we’ll then arrange joint sessions.

 After signing the agreement to mediate, both of you will work with the mediator to: